 Vastly more interesting than a hotel-based package holiday and infinitely more relaxed than a "follow-the-leader" style group tour, clients were able to create a customised itinerary based on our unique weekly schedule of boats, vehicles & guides.
 Accommodation comprised of a selection of hand-picked hotels and eco-lodges - both at the coast and at our own lodge, Bird Safari Camp, 200 miles up-river.

 Regrettably, in July 2012, the Gambian director of Bird Safari Camp, Alhagie Bithaye, who should own 3% of the camp, despite never having actually invested any money, turned up and claimed that the entire business now belonged to him!
 He based this claim on a 2011 court ruling in which it was declared that his removal from the Board of Directors (in 1998, for theft of company property) was null and void because the required 28 days' notice for holding the extraordinary shareholders' meeting had not been given.
-This requirement had not been communicated to the other shareholders by our solicitor at the time.
+This requirement was not communicated to the other shareholders by our solicitor at the time.

 In the meantime, Bithaye has stolen tens of thousands of £'s worth of company property, including Hidden Gambia's boats (which were only leased to Bird Safari Camp).
 Our solar-powered boat - the first in Africa - was impounded by the police in November 2012, because Bithaye claimed that it belonged to Bird Safari Camp (and therefore to him!).
 My staff were refused access to replace a bilge pump and in August 2014 the boat filled with rainwater and sank.
 To date my €100,000 investment is still sitting at the bottom of the Gambia River, gradually rusting away.